WICG/webcomponents/proposals/Shadow-DOM-Cascade-Order-in-v1.md

 -  [E !important] > [D !important] > [C !important] > [B !important] > [A !important] > [A] > [style-attribute] > [B] > [C] > [D] > [E]

-Todo: Clarify where [style-attribute !important] should be inserted in Rune's proposal.
+It looks unclear where [style-attribute !important] should be inserted in the proposal.

 ###  Option2 in [Issue #316] is: